 Is Mount Fuji Worth Seeing?

-Mount Fuji is undoubtedly the most iconic landmark in Japan and for obvious reasons.
-It is the highest volcano in Japan, the most beautiful, and it is located at about 62 mi (ca. 100 km) from Tokyo, the incredible megalopolis of Japan.
+Mount Fuji is undoubtedly the most iconic landmark in Japan, and for obvious reasons.
+It is the highest volcano in Japan, the most beautiful, and it is located about 62 mi (ca. 100 km) from Tokyo, the incredible megalopolis of Japan.
 Knowing all this, it’s not a surprise that almost every tourist wants to see Mount Fuji, but is it worthwhile to see the mountain from a very close distance?

 This doesn’t mean that Mt.
 Fuji is not worth seeing, but how you decide to see it is important so you don’t waste time during your travel.